 Yes, the same brain that allows a 4 year-old to read chapter books to her preschool class without having been taught to read is also feeling and connecting emotional information differently from her peers as well.
 She can’t “get over it” when arbitrary rules do not allow her to take materials out of the reference section of the library, or when she isn’t allowed to finish watching a documentary on sea creatures because you have to take her brother to swim practice.
 Functional imaging studies have been reported to see much more diverse brain activity in gifted individuals during simple tasks.
 They light up like Christmas trees because they are incredible thinkers.

 The amazing brains of gifted children are understood to have what one researcher calls “overexcitabilities”.
 Only one is intellectual excitability.
-The others include motor and sensory excitability.
+The others include emotional/empathetic, motor, and sensory excitability.
 This can lend itself to some explosive tantrums in toddlerhood and even disabling complaints of clothing or lights being far too irritating and distracting.
 The same child that can explain to you how the electoral college works can be sidelined by the scratchy tag in his shirt!

 My perspective is that gifted children need more help with social skills since they often have such disparity between their cognitive capacity and their emotional abilities.
 Feeling responsible for the world’s troubles doesn’t mean that you are, and knowing that the rules are arbitrary doesn’t mean you have the authority to change them.
 Parents who teach their children how to navigate these problems will give a huge gift to their children.
 Children need to understand that they aren’t bad, but they are different.
 And their behavior is connected to the way their brain works and always will work.
 They need to navigate their path within the wider world, making friends and dealing with authorities that do not see things in the same way.
 The world may not always understand gifted people, but if gifted people understand themselves, it could be a happier and calmer place for everyone.